nianlonggu/nianlonggu.github.io/_posts/2019-05-25-turtorial-on-SVM.markdown

 	\end{align}
 	$$
 </center>
 We can solve this dual problem using Gradient descent algorithm or **Sequential Minimal Optimization (SMO)**.
-This will be discussed in the next article.
+This will be discussed in the next post.

 Once we get the dual optimum $$\lambda^\star$$, we can get the primal optimum $$\mathbf{w}^\star=\sum_{i=1}^{m} \lambda_i^\star\mathbf{x}_ i $$.
 But wait, how to get the optimal $$b^\star$$?
 To further understand this, we need analyze the KKT conditions for SVM optimization problem.